A few years ago mum gave me a copy of Dear Me, a collection of letters written by 75 celebrities and personalities to their younger selves.

 And one day you’ll wear bikinis on the beach.
 In public.

-Speaking of which, do not try to wax your own bikini line.
+On that front, do not try to wax your own bikini line.
 This will only result in you spending hours sitting on the floor of the bathroom trying to carefully peel the wax off without screaming or alerting anyone else in the house to what you’re doing.
 This is a lesson you can do without.

 When you decide to sun bake in a g-string (are you sensing a theme yet?) put sunscreen on your bum or you won’t be able to sit down for days.